Floris Isola

 Floris Isola (born 31 October 1991) is a French former professional footballer who played as a defensive midfielder.

 Career

 Early career

 Isola was born in Sète, Hérault.
-He started his career 2001 with Montpellier, and played his senior debut in the Championnat de France amateur for the Reserve team (Montpellier B) against ASF Andrézieux on 31 January 2009.
+He started his career in 2001 with Montpellier, and played his senior debut in the Championnat de France amateur for the Reserve team (Montpellier B) against ASF Andrézieux on 31 January 2009.
 He played three games for Montpellier Herault B, before joining league rivals Martigues.

 MFK Košice

 He made his debut for Košice against Nitra on 9 April 2011.

 Sète

 Isola was without a side for six months and returned to his native country to sign with his hometown club, FC Sète 34.
 He went on to make more than 150 league appearances for the club.

 Agde

 In the summer of 2020, after several seasons with Sète, Isola signed for RCO Agde.